 Welcome to the Home page!
-On the other two pages of the website, The Elements and Contact Us, you will find the different bits involved in creating the first Our Heart Gardens, Comments, and a bio of the Originator, Shannon McArthur.
+On the other two pages of the website, The Elements and About Us, you will find the different bits involved the creation of Our Heart Gardens so far (nothing on the ground yet!), Comments, and a bio of the Originator, Shannon McArthur.
 You can also click over to the blog to see what's new!

-The Concept and Four Families, Plus describe in two ways what is being proposed.
-When you've had a look, click over to the Contact Us page and tell us your answer to the question: How would access to an Our Heart Gardens change your life?
+The Concept and Four Families, Plus describe what is being proposed in two ways.
+When you've had a look, click over to the Contact Us page and tell us your answer to the question: How would access to an OH-G change your life?

-First Nations philosophies of abundance and respect can help us overcome the cause and effects of modern Western thinking.
-Living and striving only for oneself and one's family in competition for a perceived shortage of resources has resulted in hunger and poverty for many while the few that have many things are disconnected from their communities.
-Illness and disease caused by lack of good food, health care, money, time or inclination, drains the vitality of our civilization.
-Together, we can fix it...
+First Peoples philosophies of abundance and respect are credited for their centuries of peace before colonization.
+Their experience can help us overcome the causes and effects of mainstream thinking.
+Living and striving only for oneself and one's family, in competition for a perceived shortage of resources, has resulted in hunger and poverty for multitudes, while the few with lots are disconnected from their communities.
+Illness and disease caused by lack of good food, health care, money, time or ability, drains the vitality of our civilization.
+And we can fix it, together...

-Needs of community, dignity and food security are provided by in-door organic gardens in re-purposed buildings producing year-round fresh food, tended by people enjoying the company of others as they work together, surrounded by living walls of the plants that feed them.
-And while they work, they are entertained and educated by a diversity of people, in person or connected online on big screens.
-Meals and fresh produce to take home and/or bus tickets give value for value given.
-Mass transit linking Our Heart Gardens have higher ridership, frequency, dependability and improved security.
-A kaleidoscope of diversity, visiting them could be a day-trip excursion, and a tourist attraction.
+The future is forming in which we can meet the intrinsic human needs of everyone for community, dignity and food security in in-door organic gardens in re-purposed buildings and malls in communities around the world.
+We can produce year-round fresh food, tended by people enjoying the company of others as they work together, surrounded by living walls of the plants that feed them.
+And while they work, they can be entertained and educated by a diversity of people, in person or connected online on big screens.
+Rather than money, meals, fresh produce to take home and/or bus tickets give value for value given.
+Mass transit linking Our Heart Gardens will have higher ridership, frequency, dependability and improved security.
+Creating a kaleidoscope of diversity; visiting OH-Gs will become a day-trip excursion, and a tourist attraction.

-A special benefit of enclosing the smell of fertile earth within a building - not only pleasant, it has medicine in it… just 15 minutes exposure to the rich smell of fertile earth can relieve symptoms of Anxiety and Clinical Depression all day.
+A special benefit of enclosing the smell of fertile earth within a building - not only enjoyable, it has medicine in it… 15 minutes breathing the rich smell of fertile earth can relieve symptoms of Anxiety and Clinical Depression all day.
 It's never the wrong medicine, has no adverse side-effects and no overdoses!
 We can all enjoy and benefit from it - drop in before you catch the bus and take the happy to work...

-Primary Our Heart Gardens include a unique mix of some of the following, depending on needs, location and involvement:
+In large or small forms, Our Heart Gardens will allow a unique mix.
+Large OH-Gs will include some of the following, depending on needs, location and involvement:

 - a large area surrounded by living walls where people gather to work, share and play